desito07/Programming-for-QA---Sept-2023-Jan-2024/README.md

 Programming for QA---Sept-2023

 	- Programming Fundamentals and Unit Testing
-		-- First Steps in Programming.
-Data Types and Variables.
-Conditional Statements -- While and For Loops
+		-- First Steps in Programming, Data Types and Variables, Conditional Statements -- While and For Loops
 		-- Nested Loops and Methods
 		-- Arrays and Lists